radishface/OnDemandShadowMapUpdate/README.md

 ## Features
 * Update shadow map on camera movement.
   * This is especially useful for Directional Lights, since their shadows are view-dependent.
-  * By default, the active camera is automatically selected.
+  * The MainCamera is automatically selected, if none is assigned.
 * Three shadow map update modes:
   * Entire Shadow Map.
 Intended for all light types.
-  * Selected Cascade.
+  * Cascades.
 Intended for Directions Lights.
-  * Selected Subshadow.
+  * Subshadows.
 Intended for Point Lights.
 * Update shadows on a per-second or per-frame basis.

 ## Setup